Download Magisk APK - Latest Version for Android with Magisk Manager App

 Q4.
 When I run a process that requires Su, it stalls for a while.
 Then get "Permission denied" after about 20 seconds

-Go to Magisk Manager and install the "ADB & Fastboot for Android NDK" module, then reboot.
+Go to Magisk Manager, then install the "ADB & Fastboot for Android NDK" module, and then reboot.

-If you have rooted with MagiskSU, Magisk phh's superuser (not original), or Official Systemless SuperSU
+If you have rooted with MagiskSU, Magisk phh's superuser (not original), or Official SuperSU

 • Reboot and you're done.